MBing/GCD_Tryout/README.md

 ### Semaphores
 If you want to learn more about semaphores, check out this [detailed discussion](https://greenteapress.com/wp/semaphores/) on semaphore theory.
 If you're the academic type, you may want to check out [Dining Philosophers Problem](http://en.wikipedia.org/wiki/Dining_philosophers_problem), which is a classic software development problem that uses semaphores.

+### Note
+When you implement asynchronous tests in your code, look at `XCTWaiter` first before going down to these low-level APIs.
+XCTWaiter's APIs are much nicer and provide a lot of powerful technology for asynchronous testing.

+## Dispatch Sources
+ You can use a dispatch source to monitor for some type of event.
+Events can include Unix signals, file descriptors, Mach ports, VFS Nodes, and other obscure stuff.

 ------------------------
 [Apple Docs](https://developer.apple.com/documentation/dispatch/dispatchworkitem)